syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-in-Console-application.md

 # Open and save Presentation in Console application

-Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, edit and **convert PowerPoint presentation** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [.NET PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net) used to create, read, and edit **PowerPoint** presentation programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **open and save Presentation in Console application**.

 ## Open and save Presentation using .NET Core and Latest